sammyd/sammyd.github.com/source/_posts/2013-01-19-building-a-range-selector-with-shinobi-charts-part-iii-adding-momentum.markdown

 It wouldn't be a difficult fix to just prevent a user from dragging the grippers over the top of each other, but a much more elegant solution would be to have a minimum span, below which the chart cannot be zoomed.
-This is useful for general usage in Shinobi charts - not just for a range selector.
+This is useful for general usage in ShinobiCharts - not just for a range selector.
 For example, if you have data which you know is spaced one-per-day, then it doesn't make sense for a user to be able to zoom in to a range of 10 seconds - we'd like to set a minimum span of say 1 week.